drewm27/speakerrankings/boombox-size-pages/Diamondboxx+M3.md

 share-description: "The Diamondboxx M3 ranks #49 out of 70 total Boombox Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Diamondboxx M3 ranks #49 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/).
+The Diamondboxx M3 ranks #49 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #49 [Diamondboxx M3](https://diamondboxx.com/products/m3) [[Diamondboxx](https://diamondboxx.com/products/m3)]: $700
 - Negatives: Not as deep bass as even the hyperboom.
 Bass distorted at high levels.
 Too much treble.
 Too expensive.
 No water rating.